-Overview of Student Learning Objectives: District-determined SLOs are content specific, grade level learning objectives that are measureable, focused on growth in student learning, and aligned to curriculum standards.
+District-determined SLOs are course specific, grade level learning objectives that are measureable, focused on growth in student learning, and aligned to curriculum standards.
 As a measure of teachers' impact on student learning, SLOs give educators, school systems, and state leaders an additional means by which to understand, value, and recognize success in the classroom.

 The primary purpose of SLOs is to improve student achievement at the classroom level.
 An equally important purpose of SLOs is to provide evidence of each teacher's instructional impact on student learning.
 The process of setting and using SLOs requires teachers to use assessments to measure student growth.
-This allows teachers to plan for student success by ensuring that every minute of instruction is moving students, teachers, and schools toward the common vision of exemplary instruction and high levels of student academic growth.
-The Student Learning Objectives Operations Manual which is located on SharePoint has detailed information and forms regarding SLO development.
+This allows teachers to plan for student success by providing diagnostic assessment data for the purpose of instructional design in order to directly impact instruction in moving students, teachers, and schools toward the common vision of exemplary instruction and high levels of student academic growth.
+As noted in Appendix III, the Student